0xyuzi/JobPrep/cracking_coding_interview/behind_scenes.md

 ### What's Different
 Your interviewers do not make hiring decision.
 Rather, they enter feedback which is passed to a hiring committee.
 THe hiring committee recommends a decision which can be -though rarely is -rejected by Google executives.

+## The Apple Interview

+The interview process usually begins with a recruiter phone screen to get a basic sense of your skills, followed up by a series of technical phone screens with team members.

+Once you're invited on campus, you'll typically be greeted by the recruiter who provides an overview of the process.
+You will then have 6 - 8 interviews with members of the team with which you're interviewing, as well as key people with whom your team works.

+You can expect a mix of one-on-one and two-on-one interview.
+Be ready to code on a whiteboard and make sure all of your thoughts are clearly communicated.
+Lunch is with your potential manager and appears more casual, but it is still an interview.
+Each interviewer usually focuses on a different area and is discouraged from sharing feedback with other interviewers unless there's something they want subsequent interviewers to dill into.

+End of the day, your interviewers will compare notes.
+If everyone still feels you're viable candidate, you will have an interview with the director and the VP of the organization to which you're applying.
+While this decision is rather informal, it's a very good sign if you make it.
+This decision also happens behind the scenes, and if you don't pass, you'll simply be escorted out of the building without ever having been the wiser (until now).

+If you make it to the director and VP interviews, all of you interviewers will gather in a conference room to give an official thumbs up or thumbs down.
+The VP typically won't be present but can still veto the hire if they weren't impressed.
+You recruiter will usually follow up a few days later, but feel free to ping him or her for updates.

+### Definitely Prepare
+If you know what team you're interviewing with, make sure you read up on that product.
+What do you like about it?
+What would you improve?
+Offering specific recommendations can show your passion for the job.

+### What's Unique
+Apple does two-on-one interviews often, but don't get stressed out about them - it's the same as a one-on-one interview!

+Also, Apple employees are hugh APple fans.
+You should show this same passion in your interview.